An illustration of a person with a magnet, attracting other people, representing marketing qualified leads.

 A screenshot of the Unito chat bot, an example of an interaction that a marketing qualified lead may engage in.

 These are some of the most common examples, but this isn’t an exhaustive list.
 Each company has their own unique marketing tactics so it’s important to recognize and understand what your specific marketing team is doing to generate MQLs.
-It’s essential for marketing teams to track these actions to see how prospects are interacting with their campaigns and understand what’s driving them to enter your sales funnel.
+It’s essential for marketing teams to track these actions with marketing reporting to see how prospects are interacting with their campaigns and understand what’s driving them to enter your sales funnel.

 Remember, MQLs have already taken the first step towards converting by showing interest in a product; it’s up to your teams to qualify them and secure a final purchase.